academic-jyunko/academic-jyunko.github.io/_posts/2024-01-19-Empowering-Python-Developers-A-Comprehensive-Exploration-of-Remote-Package-Imports.markdown

     return module

-# GitHub repository URL for numpy
 github_repo_url = "https://github.com/numpy/numpy"
-# Name of the module (without file extension)
 module_name = "numpy"

 # Import the module from the GitHub repository
 numpy_module = import_module_from_github(github_repo_url, module_name)

-# Now you can use the imported module as needed
 print(numpy_module.__version__)  # Access an attribute of the module
 ```